Economics Politics & Current Affairs

 Every period of perceived black advancement has triggered a violent reaction by white Americans, the old system's beneficiaries.
 But while America's historical racists were conservatives, fighting to maintain their dominance in the status quo, those Lowery meets today are revolutionaries, self-styled soldiers in a holy war to bring the white race back from what they see as the brink of extinction.
 Interweaving deep historical analysis with gripping first-hand reporting on both victims and perpetrators of violence, Lowery uncovers how this vicious cycle is entering ever more perilous territory, and how the United States still might find a route of escape.

-Read by: Sean Mangan
+Read by: Ruby Wax

 Duration: 8 hrs 30 mins